 The starting point for both of these activities is the Andean mountain town of Cusco.
 What was once the capital of the largest empire in the pre-Colombian Americas is now a tourist mecca.
 Streets are full of clothing stores selling everything alpaca, overly aggressive guides hawking tours of Machu Picchu and traditionally dressed women sitting on sidewalks with their llamas waiting for tourists to pay for their pictures.

 Built in the shape of a puma, a sacred animal in Incan myths, the city became the capital of the Tawantinsuyu Inca Empire in the 15th century.
-All roads in the 2,500 mile territory ran through Cusco as it was the ruling point for most of the South American Andes until the Spanish arrived.
+All roads in the 2,500 mile territory ran through the ruling city until the Spanish arrived.

 With the same bitterness of a recent heartbreak, locals here can tell you the exact year, 1532, that the evil Spanish conquistador, Francisco Pizarro, conquered the last true Inca, King Atahualp.
 Once the conquistadors defeated the Incas they pillaged, razed and burned everything they could.
-Known as having the most finely worked stone structures of any ancient civilization, many of the Incan temple walls were impossible to destroy.
-So the Spanish simply built on top of what they could not destroy.
+Known as having the most finely worked stone structures of any ancient civilization, many of the Incan temple walls were impossible to destroy, so the Spanish simply built on top them.

 My tour guide and I started the city tour at the historic Cathedral Basilica near the main square La Plaza de Armas.
 Like any good Latin American city, the Spanish placed a grand Catholic cathedral smack in the middle of town as a constant justification of why they annihilated a whole civilization (God wanted it) and why they stole thousands of pounds of gold from the indigenous population (God likes shiny things).

 Construction for the cathedral began in 1559 on top of the foundations of an Inca Temple.
-The muted terracotta colored stone work on the outside gives way to glittering gold and silver from floor to ceiling inside.
-I don’t typically confuse the inside of a church with a Vegas casino, but all the ornate gold and silver reminded me of the lobby at the Venetian.
+The muted terracotta colored stone work on the outside gives way to an inside blanketed with ornate glittering gold and silver from floor to ceiling.

 Towards the back of the massive cathedral hang somber Renaissance-style oil paintings seemingly identical to those hanging in Italy.
 However, on closer inspection of the Last Supper Judas sure does resemble that evil conquistador Francisco Pizarro and it isn’t bread that Jesus and his disciples are all gathered around.
 It is a roasted Guinea Pig, paws up ready to be eaten.
 Guinea Pig, or Cuy as it is called in Peru, is a delicacy.
 Whole sections of Inca cities were, and still are, devoted to raising guinea pigs to be skewed whole then fried or roasted over a spit.
 They have become a national mascot of sorts.
 Gift shops are full of Cuy stuffed animals and kitschy shirts with cartoons of Cuy Marley, a guinea pig dressed up as a rastafarian, or Cuytallica a Metallica-like band with four hardcore guinea pigs.